logo for gold-coast-australia-travel-tips.com

 They proceed to swim up and down the lagoon intimidating the swimmers!

 At first the kids think it is funny to try to get close, but then come running back when they realise these aren't ducks!
-These are huge birds, with very long and threatening looking beaks.

 The Charis Seafood back doors open about 1.30pm and the bucket appears - I don't think they notice the person, just the food container.
-All of a sudden these huge birds move together towards the shore and waddle up the beach.

 Pelican feeding first there was one, then a few and finally the squadron appeared on the beach!